 - Inflexibility is promoted in the organization

-The flexibility of the workforce of the organization is supported by the efforts of implemented team based plans.
-According to this team based plan, all the team members are equally rewards on the basis of outcomes of the entire group work.
-Following are the advantages of team based plans.
+The flexibility of the workforce of the organization is supported by the efforts of implemented team-based plans.
+According to this team-based plan, all the team members are equally rewarded on the basis of outcomes of the entire group work.
+The following are the advantages of team-based plans.

 - The cohesiveness of the group is enhanced